 Students within LAB can take courses following the four-year academic tracks at Bard College Berlin: Economics, Politics, and Social Thought; and Humanities, the Arts, and Social Thought.

-Students enrolled in LAB may choose freely from the course listings but are encouraged to take advantage of the numerous Berlin-centric classes, such as Berlin and EU Governance, and Berlin Archipelago: An Introduction to Architecture and Urbanism.
+Students enrolled in LAB may choose freely from the course listings but are encouraged to take advantage of the numerous Berlin-centric classes, such as The European Union: Its Institutions, Laws, and Citizens, and Discussing Deutschland: What Germans Are Talking About Today (in German).
 Visit the BCB website for a complete list of courses throughout the curriculum.

 Migration Perspectives Semester